riteshravi1002/razorpay-clone/README.md

 Razorpay Clone

-This project is a static clone of the Razorpay website, created using HTML, CSS, and JavaScript.
-It replicates the design and layout of Razorpay's homepage and includes essential features such as a navigation bar, hero section, feature highlights, pricing section, and footer.
+A visually appealing and responsive clone of Razorpay's homepage, built using HTML, CSS, and JavaScript.

+🚀 Features
+✅ Fully responsive design.
+✅ Smooth scrolling for enhanced user experience.
+✅ A clean and modern user interface.
+✅ Dynamic navigation bar.
+✅ Feature-rich sections (Hero, Features, Pricing, and Footer).

-Project Structure
+📂 Project Overview
-php
+The Razorpay Clone project is structured as follows:

+plaintext
 Copy
 Edit
 razorpay-clone/